Iconic Statue Of Liberty: France and The United States

 Friendship symbol of France and The United States

-The Statue of Liberty is a big symbol of friendship between two countries: France and the United States.
+The iconic Statue of Liberty is a big symbol of friendship between two countries: France and the United States.
 It’s like a gift from France to America, and it’s all about saying, “Hey, we’re friends, and we care about each other!

 picture of ferry passing by the Statue of Liberty symbol of friendship of France and The United States